|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 For all DB inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific data records from the online database (DBSMST) and to format the output.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.

 Online reporting procedures DB02, DB07, DB09, DB10, DB13 and DB15 print a management reports on a line printer (computer-size paper) or a laser printer (letter-size paper).
-Management control reports can be displayed in the current window or in a separate report window prior to printing a hardcopy.
+Management control reports can be displayed in the application window or in a separate report window prior to printing a hardcopy.
 Each online reporting procedure displays a separate selection screen for the user to enter report selection parameters, such as dates, codes, report format option and report sort option.
 Procedures DB04, DB05, DB06, DB11 and DB18 print a one-page DBS Control Report showing the number of data records processed for audit documentation along with the elapsed execution time in seconds.
 The print User Defined Report procedure (DB12) is a general report writer for data mining, where the user can test specific data fields and define the content and format of any management report or display screen.

 Inquiry procedure DB14 displays either active users currently on the system or all users that can access the financial systems.
 Procedure DB16 displays all outstanding batch report requests that were entered online with "Entry Correct" of "B".

 Load Support Files procedure DB11 reads three standard text files (that can be changed with most any editor) and creates three indexed-sequential files containing the definitions of (1) all data fields that the user enters on screens (DBSFMT), (2) online data field help text and error messages that are displayed in a separate Help Window whenever keyboard function key F1 is pressed (DBSHLP), and (3) program names and file specifications used to create the Global Control Record and to link a procedure number to a computer program (DBSPGM).
-Conversion of uppercase letters to lowercase letters for field names and prompt names in DBSFMT is supported under ASCII coding (default) and EBCDIC coding.
+Conversion of uppercase letters to lowercase letters for field names and prompt names in DBSFMT is supported under ASCII coding (default) and IBM EBCDIC coding.
 Procedure DB04 allows the user the capability to change temporarily the file specifications online.
 Procedure DB11 prints a Data Dictionary for each accounting sub-system, as well as Help Messages Report for management review.

 The Process Import/Export Data procedure (DB18) allows the user to select and export data from the online Master File to a PC Text File (a csv file where data fields are separated by commas) for subsequent input to a spreadsheet, such as MS Excel.
 The import process is generally used to initially establish the beginning values when the system is first installed to avoid manual entry.